elusivecodes/fQuery/README.md

 - `selector` is a query selector string, a *HTMLElement*, *NodeList*, *HTMLCollection*, [*QuerySet*](docs/QuerySet.md) or an array of nodes.
 - `callback` is a function that accepts `node`, `progress` and `options` as arguments, where `node` is a *HTMLElement*, `progress` is a value between *0* and *1* and `options` is the `options` object passed to this method.
-- `options` is an object containing properties to define how the animation should be handled.
+- `options` is an object containing options for how the animation should be handled.
     - `duration` is the number of milliseconds that the animation should last, and will default to *1000*.
     - `type` is a string of either *ease-in*, *ease-out*, *ease-in-out* or *linear* indicating the type of animation to run, and will default to *ease-in-out*.
     - `infinite` is a boolean indicating whether the animation should continue forever, and will default to *false*.